Cameron-M-Bailey/Data-Warehouse-SQL-Data-Analysis/README.md

  JOIN dim_date USING(date_id)
  WHERE retail_price > sale_price AND EXTRACT ('year' FROM order_date) = 2018),

+ # Group total loss by month
  poor_performance_total AS
  (SELECT monthly, SUM(total_loss) AS monthly_total_loss
  FROM poor_performance
  GROUP BY monthly)

+# Create report showcasing sneakers with poor selling performance by month
 SELECT * FROM poor_performance_total;
 ```
 #### Average Sales Comparison by Quartile